VeriHealth — True Health Discernment

 Animated educational modules

-Short-form animated video (30 to 120 seconds) developing health reasoning skills and foundational health knowledge.
+Short-form animated video (30 to 120 seconds) that builds the foundation of health discernment: the reasoning skills and the core knowledge needed to evaluate health claims.
 Animation is the right medium: a 2024 systematic review found that animated video generally improved health information recall, with the strongest effects for low health literacy populations.
 Eye-tracking studies show that stylized animated instructors direct attention toward content rather than the presenter, reducing extraneous cognitive load.
 Modules are available in English and Spanish, designed to work across literacy levels.

 Current modules develop the capacity to